mrym-salimi-js/mrym-salimi-js/README.md

 # 💫 About Me:
-🌱 I’m currently learning typescript by creating project
+🌱 I’m currently learning next by creating project

 ## 🌐 Socials: